Skip to content

 Chopped Steak Recipe with Onions and Mushrooms

-This chopped steak recipe is seared to perfection and then topped off with herbs, caramelized onions, and mushrooms and served with a side of homemade hash browns for the perfect weeknight family meal.
+This chopped steak recipe is seared to perfection and then topped off with herbs, caramelized onions, and mushrooms.
+You will love how simple this is to prepare.

 Chopped Steak